Recommendations

 Starting in Turkey, Lowell Thomas journeys on to Mount Hood in America and then to Bermuda.
 His remarks are by far the most interesting part of this short which includes ground already covered by many a travelogue.

-Critics widely regard Going Places with Lowell Thomas, #6 as a cult-favorite piece of Short cinema.
+Critics widely regard Going Places with Lowell Thomas, #6 as a cult-favorite piece of Documentary cinema.
 Its stylistic flair is frequently cited as its strongest asset, solidifying its place in United States's film legacy.

 Dir: Vernon Stallings